Discover 6 known causes of work-related stress and what to do about it

 If you're finding things at work difficult, I advocate that you set up a meeting with your manager to discuss your issues and how they might be resolved.

-Ahead of time, take time to review the stressors at play.
+Ahead of time, take some time to review the stressors at play.
 This will help you prepare for the conversation and keep the focus on what you need in order to perform at your best.

 If a conversation with your manager is going to be difficult for you, consider setting the meeting up with another senior member of staff, having a support person with you or sharing the stress audit by email.